CrimsonLuckyLabs/Luckycoin-Wallet-v2/doc/getting-started.md

 **Testnet** : The test network, with peers.
 **Regtest** : The regression test network, to test with only local peers and create blocks on-demand.

 When not specifying any network, *Mainnet* is the network used by default.
-To enable *testnet*, use the `luckcoind -testnet`.
+To enable *testnet*, use the `luckycoind -testnet`.

 To enable *regtest*, use the `-regtest` option.